matn7/Google-Platform-Notes/flashcard/Microservices.md

 recommended.
 This helps in maintaining replications, fault-tolerant system etc.
 * A Kafka broker can have any number of topics.
 Topic is a category under which producers can write and interested, authorized consumers can read data.
 For example, we can have topics like sendCommunication, dispatchOrder, purgeData etc.
-* Inside each topic, we can have eny number of partitions.
+* Inside each topic, we can have any number of partitions.
 Why do we need partitions?
 Since Kafka producers can handle enormous amount of data, it is not possible to store in a single server (broker).
 Therefore, a topic will be partitioned into multiple parts and distributed across multiple brokers, since Kafka is a distributed system.
 For example, we can store all consumers data from a state, zipcode, region etc. inside a partition and the same can be replicated as per the configurations.
-* Offsets is a sequence id assigned to a message as they get stored inside a partition.
+* Offsets is a sequence ID assigned to a message as they get stored inside a partition.
 The offset number starts from 0 and followed by 1,2,3...
-Once offset id is assigned, it will never change.
+Once offset ID is assigned, it will never change.
 These are similar to sequence ids inside the DB tables.

 By keeping track of offsets, Kafka provides reliability, fault tolerance, and flexibility to Consumers.
 Consumers have fine-grained control over their progress, enabling them to manage message ordering, reply messages, ensure message delivery,